An explicit KO-degree map and applications: Introduction

-A presheaf $\F$ on $\Sm_k$ is called $\aone$-invariant if the the map $\F(U) \to \F(U \times \aone)$ induced by the projection $U \times \aone \to U$ is a bijection.
-A Nisnevich sheaf of groups $\mathbf{G}$ is called strongly $\aone$-invariant if $U \mapsto H^i_{\Nis}(U,\mathbf{G})$ is $\aone$-invariant for $i = 0,1$.
-A Nisnevich sheaf of abelian groups $\mathbf{A}$ is called strictly $\aone$-invariant if $U \mapsto H^i_{\Nis}(U,\mathbf{A})$ is $\aone$-invariant for every integer $i \geq 0$.
 We will routinely use the fact that strongly (or strictly) $\aone$-invariant sheaves of groups are {\em unramified} in the sense of \cite[Definition 2.1]{MField}; this follows from \cite[Remark 6.10]{MField}.
 Using \cite[Theorem 2.12]{MField}), a morphism $f: \mathbf{G} \to \mathbf{G}'$ of strongly $\aone$-invariant sheaves is an isomorphism (or mono- or epi-morphism) if and only if the induced map on sections over finitely generated extensions of the base field has the same property.
 The full subcategory of the category of Nisnevich sheaves of abelian groups on $\Sm_k$ spanned by strictly $\aone$-invariant sheaves is an abelian subcategory by \cite[Lemma 6.2.13]{Morel05b}.

 If $\mathbf{F}$ is a presheaf of abelian groups on $Sm_k$ and $X$ is a smooth scheme, we denote by $\widetilde {\mathbf{F}}(X)$ the cokernel of the map $\widetilde {\mathbf{F}}(\Spec k)\to \widetilde {\mathbf{F}}(X)$ induced by the structural morphism $X\to \Spec k$.
 We call $\widetilde {\mathbf{F}}$ the reduced presheaf.